Dust Bowl: Long-term economic impact

 In many regions, more than 75% of the topsoil was blown away by the end of the 1930s.
 Land degradation varied widely.
-Aside from the short-term economic consequences caused by erosion, there were severe long-term economic consequences caused by the Dust Bowl.
+Aside from the short-term economic consequences of erosion, the Dust Bowl had severe long-term economic consequences.

-By 1940, counties that had experienced the most significant levels of erosion had a greater decline in agricultural land values.
+By 1940, counties that had experienced the most erosion had a greater decline in agricultural land values.
 The per-acre value of farmland declined by 28% in high-erosion counties and 17% in medium-erosion counties, relative to land value changes in low-erosion counties.
-Even over the long-term, the agricultural value of the land often failed to recover to pre-Dust Bowl levels.
+Even over the long term, the land's agricultural value often failed to return to pre-Dust Bowl levels.
 In highly eroded areas, less than 25% of the original agricultural losses were recovered.
 The economy adjusted predominantly through large relative population declines in more-eroded counties, both during the 1930s and through the 1950s.

-The economic effects persisted, in part, because of farmers' failure to switch to more appropriate crops for highly eroded areas.
+The economic effects persisted in part because of farmers' failure to switch to more appropriate crops for highly eroded areas.
 Because the amount of topsoil had been reduced, it would have been more productive to shift from crops and wheat to animals and hay.
 During the Depression and through at least the 1950s, there was limited relative adjustment of farmland away from activities that became less productive in more-eroded counties.

 Some of the failure to shift to more productive agricultural products may be related to ignorance about the benefits of changing land use.
 A second explanation is a lack of availability of credit, caused by the high rate of failure of banks in the Plains states.
 Because banks failed in the Dust Bowl region at a higher rate than elsewhere, farmers could not get the credit they needed to obtain capital to shift crop production.
-In addition, profit margins in either animals or hay were still minimal, and farmers had little incentive in the beginning to change their crops.
+In addition, profit margins in either animals or hay were still minimal, and farmers at first had little incentive to change their crops.

 Patrick Allitt recounts how fellow historian Donald Worster responded to his return visit to the Dust Bowl in the mid-1970s when he revisited some of the worst afflicted counties: